Prajwal208V/PreapBytes/react/README.md

 ### router
 👉react router? 🦖  The 'react-router-dom' is the package that is used in React apps for routing.
--react router is a standard library for routing in React.
+*  react router is a standard library for routing in React.
 It enables the navigation among views of various components in a React Application, allows changing          the browser URL, and keeps the UI in sync with the URL.
--React Router is dynamic and  client-side routing, allows us to build a single-page web application with navigation without the page refreshing as the user            navigates.React Router uses component structure to call components, which display the appropriate information.
+* React Router is dynamic and  client-side routing, allows us to build a single-page web application with navigation without the page refreshing as the user              navigates.React Router uses component structure to call components, which display the appropriate information.
--React Router plays an important role to display multiple views in a single page application.
+* React Router plays an important role to display multiple views in a single page application.
 Without React Router, it is not possible to display multiple            views in React applications.
--Sometimes a URL like can match more than one route pattern.
+*  Sometimes a URL like can match more than one route pattern.
 React Router ranks our routes and picks the best one. this is the router-6 feature

 The main Components of React Router are:

--BrowserRouter:BrowserRouter is a router implementation that uses the HTML5 history API(pushState, replaceState and the popstate event) to keep your UI in            sync with the URL.
+* BrowserRouter:BrowserRouter is a router implementation that uses the HTML5 history API(pushState, replaceState and the popstate event) to keep your UI in            sync with the URL.
 It is the parent component that is used to store all of the other components.

--Routes:The Routes component looks through all of its child routes and it displays ranks  routes and picks the best one one whose path matches the                   current URL.
--switch v/s routes:Routes are chosen based on the best match instead of being traversed in order.
--The switch component looks through all of its child routes and it displays the first one whose path matches the current URL.
+* Routes:The Routes component looks through all of its child routes and it displays ranks  routes and picks the best one one whose path matches the                   current URL. switch v/s routes:Routes are chosen based on the best match instead of being traversed in order.
+The switch component looks through all of its child routes and it displays the first one whose path matches the current URL.

--Route: Route is the conditionally shown component that renders some UI when its path matches the current URL.
+* Route: Route is the conditionally shown component that renders some UI when its path matches the current URL.

--Link & NavLink: Link component is used to create links to different routes and implement navigation around the application.
+* Link & NavLink: Link component is used to create links to different routes and implement navigation around the application.
 It works like HTML anchor tag.
->When we use the NavLink as a tag, it automatically inherit an active class when clicked.
+  When we use the NavLink as a tag, it automatically inherit an active class when clicked.
 On the other hand, the Link tag does now have an active class                 when clicked.
->The Link component is used to navigate the different routes on the site.But NavLink is used to add the style attributes to the active routes.
+The Link component is used to navigate the different routes on the site.But NavLink is used to add the style attributes to the active routes.
->ability to set an "activeClassName" and "activeStyle" on NavLink, is there any reason to use NavLink over Link 🦖 <Link to="/">Home</Link>
+* ability to set an "activeClassName" and "activeStyle" on NavLink, is there any reason to use NavLink over Link 🦖 <Link to="/">Home</Link>
   🦖 <NavLink exact activeClassName="active" activeStyle={{color:'red',background:'red',}} to="/">Home </NavLink>   it is v5 feature